Cratior/Spaceflight-Simulator-Texture-maker/README.md

 # Spaceflight Simulator Texture Maker

+## Latest Version (Compiled Python Script)
+A compiled version of the Spaceflight Simulator Texture Maker script is now available as a standalone executable.
+You can find it on GitHub, works the same as the script but should require no instalation

 ## Description
 Spaceflight Simulator Texture Maker is a simple Python script designed to create easy color or image textures.
 This tool enables you to generate textures for Spaceflight Simulator, allowing the use of hex codes or images.